Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 Wine rated (2020 guide) 90/100

-Fresh, vibrant fruit, chocolate, and licorice combine perfectly in this medium-bodied, plummy, open wine that is already easy to drink.
+Fresh, vibrant fruit, chocolate, and licorice blend perfectly in this medium-bodied, plum-flavored wine, which is open and already easy to drink.

 Customer rating